GT-IMPACT/impact-front/public/en/wiki/machines/themill.md

 The windmill is the very first multiblock in the game.
 You'll need it to crush your first resource pebbles.
 The windmill is large in size, which makes it a good option for first base.

 ##### General

-The mill carries out recipes that can be seen at NEI.
+Performs recipes that can be seen in the NEI.

 ##### Structure features